Designing LU merchandise

 - The basic rule is that the Lund University logotype is to be present on all merchandise, including clothing.
 Adapt the size so that the seal is clearly visible.

-- The logotype must never be less than 10 mm high (seal height).
+- The seal height (in the logotype) must never be less than 10 millimeters high.
 If this is not possible, the logotype is not to be used.
 Write Lund University in plain text instead.
 Use the font Frutiger LT Std Bold 65, in capital letters.

 - The logotype must only appear in the colours blue/bronze, black or negative (white).